Back to All Events

 This event is free, but registration is required.

-ACCESSIBILITY: Be prepared to walk over 2 miles on pavement and gravel on mostly flat terrain.
-There are restrooms and benches on site.
+ACCESSIBILITY: Be prepared to walk up to 2 miles on pavement and gravel on mostly flat terrain.
+There are restrooms available but no benches on site.
 Please contact us at info@alaudubon.org for questions.

 Previous